AShadyPCB/led-shelf-controller/README.md

 ## What Went Wrong Along the Way

 **A hidden open joint under the QFN.** The board powered up, but the bridge output was distorted in a way that looked like half a dozen different faults at once.
-The real cause was the MP6528's DT (dead-time) pin, which wasn't making contact with its programming resistor.
-One bad joint under the QFN from an uneven hot-air reflow.
+The real cause was the MP6528's DT (dead time) pin, which wasn't making contact with its programming resistor.
+One bad joint under the QFN from an uneven hot air reflow.
 Finding it took much longer than fixing it.
 Reflowing on a hot plate gave reliable joints and the distortion went away.

 <p align="center">
   <img src="media/IMAGES/fault_dtpin_distorted_pwm.png" width="600" alt="Distorted PWM caused by a floating dead-time pin">
 </p>

 **A trace too close to a FET pad.** V1 ran a thin trace right up against an inner MOSFET pad, which caused solder bridges during assembly.
-I ended up chasing those down under the microscope.
+It took a lot of probing and investigation under the microscope to identify it.

 <p align="center">
   <img src="media/IMAGES/fault_trace_fet_pad_short.jpg" width="700" alt="Microscope view of the Q2 pad: trace routed too close to the pad, causing solder bridges">
 </p>

-**Probing a live switch node killed the driver.** While I was capturing SHA/SHB waveforms on the working V1 board, the gate driver died, almost certainly from a momentary probe or ground-clip short on a live switch node.
+**Probing a live switch node killed the driver.** While I was capturing SHA/SHB waveforms on the working V1 board, the gate driver died, almost certainly from a momentary probe or ground clip short on a live switch node.
 The rework to replace it bridged, and pulling the dead part lifted the QFN pads with it.
-What I took from it: use spring-tip probe grounds, current-limit the first power-up, and leave the risky measurements for last, once the photos are already taken.
+What I took from it: use spring tip probe grounds and leave the risky measurements for last, once the photos are already taken.

 ## Version 1.1

-V1.1 (the board at the top) folds those lessons in: fixed clearances around the FET pads, a general layout cleanup, and the full Shady Electronics treatment with a 4-layer stackup, a via-stitched perimeter, and a custom octagonal outline.
-It's assembled, brought up, and running the shelf.
-Here it is in its enclosure:
+V1.1 fixed clearances around the FET pads and was designed in Altium with a via stitched perimeter and a custom octagonal outline that fits the original controller's round enclosure.
+Here it is in the enclosure:

 <p align="center">
   <img src="media/IMAGES/hero_case.jpg" width="600" alt="Assembled V1.1 board mounted in its round enclosure">